Chart Color Schemes

 Beaconsfield is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Beaconsfield's dwelling structure, as per the latest Census, consisted of 79.4% houses and 20.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 61.2% houses and 38.8% other dwellings.
-Home ownership in Beaconsfield stood at 37.1%, with mortgaged dwellings at 36.6% and rented ones at 26.3%.
+Beaconsfield's dwelling structures, as per the latest Census, consisted of 79.4% houses and 20.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Perth metro's structure of 61.2% houses and 38.8% other dwellings.
+Home ownership in Beaconsfield stood at 37.1%, with mortgaged dwellings at 36.6% and rented dwellings at 26.3%.
 The median monthly mortgage repayment was $2,300, higher than Perth metro's average of $2,167.
 Median weekly rent in Beaconsfield was $350, compared to Perth metro's $379.
 Nationally, Beaconsfield's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing